dombroks/Hire_Me/README.md

 ## How to Run

-In order to get the big picture, you just need to download the repository and upload it your android studio.
-That's all.
+For getting more understanding, you can donwload the project and upload it to your android studio.

 ## Notes